A draft of the revised Guidelines will be posted by Friday, November 4, 2022.

 The College is committed to providing opportunities to Professors of Practice to promote their professional development and growth.
 This is a very important commitment on behalf of the College as we expect these faculty to become instructional leaders in their disciplines.

 Professors of Practice may apply for a Faculty Development Leave after serving six years of full-time service, with full pay for a one-semester leave and half pay for an academic year leave.
 This is the same leave program, with the same service time requirements, that is provided for tenure-line faculty.
 Given the unique instructional roles that Professors of Practice hold in their departments, it may be more difficult for departments to cover the Professor of Practice duties during the leave semester.
-Accordingly, to not disadvantage Professors of Practice for leave consideration from their departments, the College will fund replacement costs for one-semester leaves conditional upon adequate documentation of need from the Department Chair.
+Accordingly, in order not to disadvantage Professors of Practice for leave consideration from their departments, the College will fund replacement costs for one-semester leaves conditional upon adequate documentation of need from the Department Chair.

 Professors of Practice are eligible for the Faculty Travel funds from the College ($600 per year).
 To receive travel funds, faculty must be reporting the results of their creative activity by presenting a paper or poster or they must be on the conference or meeting program as a panel chair, discussant, or organizer of the conference.
-Professors of Practice are also eligible for other College awards as well (see http://cas.unl.edu/awards).
+Professors of Practice are also eligible for other College awards as well (see cas.unl.edu/awards).